bywatersolutions/koha-offline-circulation/README.md

 ## Translating

 The interface is translatable with Qt Linguist.
-The `translations/` directory holds a `.ts` file per language (Spanish and French to start — ask for more, adding one is a one-line change).
+The `translations/` directory holds a `.ts` file per language (Spanish and French to start;
+ask for more, adding one is a one-line change).
 To contribute a translation, open the file in Qt Linguist, translate, and submit the result; translations are embedded into the app at build time and picked